evmcnb/quartz/content/Pearls/Mental Health Act.md

 #### Section 5

 Just a holding power.
 No rights to treatment.
-If not accepting treatment, assess [[Mental Capacity Act|capacity]].
+If not accepting treatment, assess [[Pearls/Mental Capacity Act|capacity]].
 No right to appeal. **Cannot be used in A&E**.
 Need to get a MHA assessment from psychiatry within the 72 hours.

 - **Section 5(2)**: a patient who is a voluntary patient in hospital can be legally detained by a single doctor for 72 hours
 - **Section 5(4)**: a patient who is a voluntary patient in hospital can be legally detained by a single mental health nurse for 6 hours